vencax/node-spa-auth/README.md

 ## Routes provided

 - /login : POST (username, password), performs local users login
-- /logout : GET, performs logout
 - /check : POST (email), checks if given email is already registered (can be used on registration form)
-- /register : POST (name, email, password), register new user
+- /register : POST (username, name, email, password), register new user
 - /userverify : GET, completes user registration process (the link in email)
-- /setpasswd: POST (passwd), change password form
+- /setpasswd: POST (password, sptoken query param), change password form
-- /requestforgotten: POST (email), form for requesting reset of pwd
+- /requestforgotten: POST (email), for requesting reset of pwd

 If you want to give a feedback, [raise an issue](https://github.com/vencax/node-spa-auth/issues).